CatyClient/.github/profile/README.md

 # Information
 - To compile our project don't forget to install devkitpro and the wiiu-dev packages.
+- The modmenu was made by French people called cedkeChat and help by nt-games for the packages included by devkitpro.

 # Contact
 - Discord server: https://discord.gg/hDNkHDu8